Is your email inbox overloaded – or do you spend too much time on your emails? READ my 6Ps for making your emailing day a lot lot easier.

 And finally, as with any piece of writing, don’t forget the importance of proofreading, which is more detailed editing than above.
 If it is long email, print it out.
 Why?
 It is far easier to check printed content that what we see on screen – and we give it far more attention.
 Check for typos etc. before sending … before you are embarrassed or annoyed with yourself, and before you accidentally send an email that you later regret.

-There you have it – the five P’s of emailing.
+There you have it – 5 email tips – The 5 P’s of emailing.

-I have already written one blog (read it here) about techniques for Writing for the Web, and in particular about writing text for your home page.
+I have already written one blog about techniques for Writing for the Web, and in particular about writing text for your home page (READ it here).
 That blog had 3 main points, among them have a Strap line (on your home page) and make your Stories count.
 (The other point was don’t dilute your key/main message.)

-The ‘S theme’ of Writing for the Web Secrets continues here, with a few more important Ss for you to adopt/embrace on your website:
+The ‘S theme’ of Web Writing Secrets continues here, with a few more important Ss for you to adopt/embrace on your website:

 Readers on the web are in a rush.
-It is rare that they read more than 20-30% of your text.
+It is no secret.
+Indeed, it is rare that they read more than 20-30% of your text.
 So, make it really easy for them to Scan, i.e. to pass through and get the gist of your webpage in a flash.

 You can do this by using short paragraphs, and a very simple layout (ie. don’t let designers have too much influence).
 My tip is to write as though you were writing a news story, with several of the 5 Ws (who, what, when, where, why – and how) of what you writing about answered for the reader in your opening paragraph, so that they know immediately what your blog is about, and whether you have whatever it is they are looking for.

 Linked to the above, try and do things with your text that slow your readers down.
-One technique that achieves this quite well is using questions.
+One secret writing technique that achieves this quite well is using questions.
 It is strange, but somehow questions engage the reader.
+And they are a great web writing secret.
 They force the reader to pause and think: ‘Hum, what is my answer to that?’

 Something else that helps is using bullet points – indeed, they work so well that it is as though they were invented for web writing, after the web came into existence.
 Another tip is to have headings and subheadings that are eye-catching.
 Not cryptic ones as newspapers sometimes used to – as people wouldn’t understand these, when speeding over your text – but headlines that catch their eye as they scan over the page, getting them to pause.